hartwigmedical/actin/molecular/README.md

 Every (potential) molecular driver and characteristic is annotated with evidence from SERVE.
-In practice all evidence comes from `CKB_EVIDENCE` except for external trials which is populated by `ICLUSION`.
+In practice all evidence comes from `CKB_EVIDENCE` except for external trials which is populated by `CKB_TRIAL`.
 The evidence annotations occur in the following order:

 1. Collect all on-label and off-label applicable evidences that match with the driver / characteristic
 2. Map the evidences to the ACTIN evidence datamodel (above).